MukitCSTE/UVicSENG360Labs/lab02/index.md

 Check that Student A's public key is considered valid and trusted in the keyring of Student C. You can do that by `gpg --edit-key`.
 Look into the `trust` and `check` commands.

+**Question 2:** Explain the Web of Trust in your own words.
+What does it accomplish?
+Why is this used?

 # Part 8: Certificate Revocation #

 If you forget your passphrase or your private key is compromised/lost, you can issue a revocation certificate to let others know not to use that public key any longer.
 A revoked public key can still be used to verify signatures made by you in the past, but you cannot use it to encrypt future messages to you.
 It also does not affect your ability to decrypt messages sent to you in the past if you still have access to that key.